wildflowai/docs/src/content/docs/reference/merge-data.md

 ![upload-your-csv-file](../../../assets/merge-data/upload-your-csv-file.png)

 Please specify the file name and make sure all the columns have correct names.
-File name should start with `.raw` for now (it's a name of the dataset/collection of tables in BigQuery).
+File name should start with `raw.` for now (it's a name of the dataset/collection of tables in BigQuery).

 ![update-column-names](../../../assets/merge-data/update-column-names.png)

 Proceed to upload your table.

-### 2. Make sure env data is available as well.
+### 2. Enable environmental data

 If you need your dataset available in **wildflow**, please contact us via [WhatsApp](http://whatsapp.wildflow.ai) or [Discord](http://discord.wildflow.ai).